web3Edtech/Frontend_React_Task7/README.md

-# Frontend_React_Task6
+# Frontend_React_Task7
-Making API Calls in a Profile Website with React
+Beginner-Level API Calls in React for a Profile Website